Skip to Content

 Quart Bag Options

-If you want to get a reusable quart-sized bag, there are a lot of great options.
+If you want to get a reusable quart-sized bag, there are many great options.
 Here are a few to consider:

-Truffle: Although it’s expensive, I really like the Clarity Jetset Case from Truffle.
-It’s definitely a luxury, but it works really well with the Cadence capsules and is great for a frequent traveler.
-Be sure to purchase one that is marked “TSA approved”.
-These are not typically approved for foreign airports, however.
+Truffle: Although it’s expensive, I like the Clarity Jetset Case from Truffle.
+It’s definitely a luxury, but it works really well with the Cadence capsules and is great for frequent travelers.
+Be sure to purchase one that is marked “TSA approved.”
+However, these are not typically approved for foreign airports.

-There are also lots on Amazon with great reviews that come in two or three packs, which is great if you are traveling with someone else.
-Make sure they are the right size, as some are not.
+There are also lots on Amazon with great reviews that come in two or three packs, which is great if you travel with someone else.
+Please make sure they are the right size, as some are not.

 Cadence toiletry capsules in blue and purple in a pink and clear toiletry case